SS-Priya/leaflet-challenge/README.md

 # leaflet-challenge
+USGS Earthquake Visualisation :

-This challenge provides an interactive map to visualize earthquake data collected by the USGS.
+This challenge provides an interactive map to visualize earthquake data collected by The United States Geological Survey.